LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 You'll use [Postman](https://www.postman.com/downloads/) to test all the routes.

-Open up Postman to make a `POST` request to `http://localhost:5000/api/auth/register` and pass the username and password to the body:
+Open up Postman to send a `POST` request to `http://localhost:5000/api/auth/register` and pass the username and password to the body:

 ![Register Route](registerRoute.jpeg)

 ### Login Function

 You've created a function that adds registered users to the database.
-Now, you've to create another function that will authenticate user credentials and check if the user is registered.
+You have to create another function that will authenticate user credentials and check if the user is registered.

 Open the `Auth.js` file and create the Login function, as follows: